Hello and Welcome

 - Husband Roger.
 Curious, amusing and amused, Renaissance-ish.

 - Son Reed.
-Warrior, sweet, athletic, tween.
+Warrior, sweet, athletic, young adult.

-My life in 150 words or less
+My life in 150 words

 I’ve journaled faithfully since I was 17, and I can now look back and see interesting patterns and divine guidance.
 The major transitions in my life tended to come with a twist.

-- In the 1990s, there were twists in the way I met and married Roger (involving comedy improv and a ride in the Weinermobile)
+- In the 1990s, there were twists in the way I met and married Roger (involving comedy improv and a ride in the Weinermobile).

 The twists are all good.
 They make me realize that I have always been on the best path possible, even though there were moments that I was sure that wasn’t the case.